area17/blast/README.md

 ]
 ```

+#### `storybook_sort_order`

+Define a custom order for the stories.
+Accepts an array of story names and can contain nested arrays to set the order of 2nd tier stories.
+More information can be found in the [official Storybook Docs](https://storybook.js.org/docs/react/writing-stories/naming-components-and-hierarchy#sorting-stories).

+Default: `[]` (alphabetical)

 #### `storybook_global_types`

 The Global Types can be used, for example, to extend and edit the toolbar.
 The array of toolbars and globals options used by Storybook.
 More info [here](https://storybook.js.org/docs/react/essentials/toolbars-and-globals).